ArushWalia/Chatbot_POC/README.md

 - 340 Million Parameters

 The model is fine-tuned on SQUAD dataset.

-The data set used is CoQA(conversation question answering dataset).
+The data set used to train the model is CoQA(conversation question answering dataset).
 It contains 127,000+ questions with answers collected from 8000+ conversations The model will use the PDF samples as knowledge base to retrive the answers for the questions asked.